its-dirg/saas_test_environment/deploy/docker/README.md

 * `USER_ID_HASH_SALT`: random string to be used internally by the proxy when hashing user identifiers

 The proxy uses a "secure cookie" (which is only sent over HTTPS) to preserve state, which is why the proxy must use HTTPS.
-This can be achieved in two different ways:

-1. Place the Docker container behind a SSL/TLS termination proxy (e.g. nginx or Apache)
-2. Configure the proxy to use SSL/TLS, by configuring the following parameters:
-    * `HTTPS: Yes`
-    * `SERVER_CERT`: relative path to cert which must be part of the mounted volume
-    * `SERVER_KEY`: relative path to private key which must be part of the mounted volume
-    * `CERT_CHAIN`: relative path to certificate chain which must be part of the mounted volume or `Null` for self-signed cert while testing
+The Docker container uses [gunicorn](http://gunicorn.org/), which supports HTTPS, to run the proxy's WSGI application. `gunicorn` is started with the certificate in `https.crt` and the associated private key in `https.key`.

 ### Backend configuration: `plugins/saml2_backend.py`